Famitsu

 the original publication, is considered the most widely read and respected video game news magazine in Japan.
 From October 28, 2011, the company began releasing the digital version on BookWalker weekly.

-The name Famitsu is a portmanteau abbreviation of Famicom Tsūshin; Famicom is the Japanese name for Nintendo Entertainment System, the dominant video game console in Japan when the magazine was first published.
+The name Famitsu is a portmanteau abbreviation of Famicom Tsūshin; Famicom is itself an abbreviation of Family Computer, the dominant video game console in Japan when the magazine was first published.

 History

 Cover art for the first issue of Famitsū magazine (then known as Famicom Tsūshin), June 1986.
 The joystick controller and the Family Computer controller can be seen on the cover.

-LOGiN (ログイン), a computer game magazine, started in 1982 as an extra issue of ASCII, and later it became a periodic magazine. was a column in Login, focused on the Famicom platform, and ran from March 1985 to December 1986 issue.
+Login, a computer game magazine, started in 1982 as an extra issue of ASCII, and later it became a periodic magazine. was a column in Login, focused on the Famicom platform, and ran from March 1985 to December 1986 issue.
 It received a good reception, so the publisher decided to found the magazine specialized for it.

 The first issue of Famitsu was published on June 6, 1986, as Famicom Tsūshin.
 It sold less than 200,000 copies, despite 700,000 copies printed.
 The major competitor was Family Computer Magazine launched in July 1985 by Tokuma Shoten.
 Famitsus editor found many readers had multiple game consoles, and they thought it would be better if the magazine covered various platforms.
 Increasing contents and the page count gradually, the magazine was published three times per month instead of semimonthly publication.
 On July 19, 1991 (issue #136) the magazine was renamed to and issues were published weekly thereafter.
 Alongside the weekly magazine, a monthly version called was also published.